Python Security Guide

 2. Master Virtual Environments

-Critical Rule: Never install security libraries globally.
+Non-Negotiable Rule: Never install security libraries globally.
+Ever.

 # Create environment